sourcebroker/singleview/README.rst

 Usage
 *****

-Each configuration of the extLsingleview settings has to be registered in your ext_localconf.php file using ``\SourceBroker\Singleview\Service\SingleViewService::registerConfig()`` static method as in example below:
+Each configuration of the ext:singleview settings has to be registered in your ext_localconf.php file using ``\SourceBroker\Singleview\Service\SingleViewService::registerConfig()`` static method as in example below:

 ::